ROCm/ROCmValidationSuite/docs/install/installation.rst

       sudo rm -rf /opt/rocm/extras-10

-2. Remove the RVS environment configuration.
+2. Remove the RVS environment configuration from your system.

    .. tab-set::